-Please join us for a dessert and cocktail reception as we honor our community’s professional and volunteer leadership.
+Please join us on Tuesday, June 5th at 7:30 PM for a dessert and cocktail reception as we honor our community’s professional and volunteer leadership.

 This Year's Award Recipients: